-5 CASE STUDY
+CASE STUDY

-As a concrete example, we apply Parallel Glyphs to a set of 100 generations of plants generated by a genetic algorithm, each having five attributes: number of flowers, the dimensions of the plant in 3D (width, depth, and height), and the fitness factor.
-These are the five dimensions used in the visual representation, with each generation represented by one polyline.
-In this section we look at how the integration of Parallel Coordinates and Star Glyphs along with the available colour scales support the user in solving a series of tasks.
+As a concrete example, we applied Parallel Glyphs to a set of 100 generations of plants (bushes) generated by a genetic algorithm, each having five attributes: number of flowers, width, depth, height, and fitness factor.
+These were the five dimensions used by the visual representation, each generation being represented by one polyline.
+We looked at how the integration of Parallel Coordinates and Star Glyphs along with the available color scales support the user in solving a series of tasks.

-The first task is to compare the variation of flowers and fitnesses along the 100 generations.
+The first task involved the comparison of the variation of flowers and fitnesses along the 100 generations.
 In Parallel Coordinates it is straightforward to compare the range of values plotted along the first and last axis.
-However, this representation does not provide information about how these values vary from one generation to another.
+However, this representation does not provide information about how these values varies from one generation to another.
 This task is easily solved with our technique by unfolding the glyphs and by bringing the two desired glyphs next to each other (see Figure 16).
-In combination with the interactive ring ruler and with rotations in any of the three dimensions, the variation between these two attributes is easily compared, revealing a dependence relationship between the number of flowers and the fitness factor (the two Star Glyphs in front in Figure 16).
+In combination with the interactive ring ruler and with rotations in any of the three dimensions, the variation of these two attributes can be easily compared, noticing a dependence between number of flowers and fitness (the two Star Glyphs in front in Figure 16).